nebrius/raspi-io/README.md

   - Raspi IO _may_ work on Node 0.12, but it is not tested nor supported.
 Bug reports will be ignored.
   - Raspi IO is known not to work on Node 0.10.
 Bug reports will be ignored.
 - [Wiring Pi](http://wiringpi.com/)
-  - This should come pre-installed with Raspbian out of the box.
+  - If you are running the full version of Raspbian, this should come pre-installed.
+  - If you are running the lite version of Raspbain, install it with `sudo apt-get install wiringpi`

 Detailed instructions for getting a Raspberry Pi ready for NodeBots, including how to install Node.js, can be found in the [wiki](https://github.com/nebrius/raspi-io/wiki/Getting-a-Raspberry-Pi-ready-for-NodeBots)